 El Camino Hospital Integrated Medical Office Building

-The IMOB will stitch together existing architectural and landscape features from the area into a design that is clean, elegant, and sympathetic to the park-like character of the campus.
-The MOB tower borrows the material palette of the New Main Hospital—colored concrete panels, warm grey metal mullions, and clear glass—while adjusting the pattern of fenestration to a finer grain suitable for an office planning module.
-The resulting pattern of double-high bays creates a subtle but dynamic vertical texture catching the sunlight at different times of the day.
-The use of these more richly textured natural materials aim to ground the larger building masses into the pedestrian scaled realm of sidewalk and landscape.
+The Sobrato Pavilion takes cues from the material palette of the main hospital—colored GFRC panels, anodized aluminum, and clear glass—while adjusting the pattern of fenestration to a finer grain suitable for office functions.
+The resulting pattern of double-high bays creates a subtle but dynamic vertical texture that catches sunlight at different times of the day.
+The use of these more richly textured natural materials ground the Sobrato Pavilion in the pedestrian scaled realm of sidewalk and landscape.